juren53/HST-Metadata/Photos/Docs/HST_PDB_Metadata_Tagging_Process_from_the_S_drive.md

 Before the tagging process can begin, the following steps must be completed:

-<p> - a CSV file must be generated from the PDB that contains the metadata to be embedded in the TIFF and JPEG images </p>
+<p> - a CSV data file must be generated from the PDB that contains the metadata to be embedded in the TIFF and JPEG images </p>
 <p> - JPEG images must be generated from the TIFF images </p>
 <p> - JPEG images must be resized to 800 pixels max on either the X or Y axis </p>
 <p> - Copyright watermarks must be added to restricted JPEG images </p>